 Instructions

-7. In the meantime, add two whole bunches of cilantro to the blender, stems and all.
+2. Scrape this all into a blender.
+To the blender add the two whole bunches of cilantro, small stems and all.
 I usually cut or twist off 1-2 inches off the stems, leaving the rest.
 Add 2 cups water to the blender.
 Bend everything until VERY smooth, at least 45 seconds!
 Smooth is key here!
 Set this aside.

-8. Once the potatoes and carrots are tender, add all the seafood and simmer gently until desired doneness, or about 3-5 minutes ( taking in consideration, some things take longer to cook than others).
+4. Once the potatoes and carrots are tender, add all the seafood and simmer gently until desired doneness, or about 3-5 minutes ( taking into consideration some things take longer to cook than others).

 Notes